AzirisDev/obsidian/1 Input/Job/Github action automations in IDT.md

 - `base64 -i Certificates.p12 | pbcopy`

 Add certificate and password to the github action secrets.

+### If you update certificate
+take a look at `apps/boss_revolution/ios/ExportOptionsDev.plist` also.
+There might be pointers to certificate.

 ### People to connect
 - if it is trouble with running machine - @yulyan.glonti